kb8077/CSCI-724-PA1/README.md

 3. (REST)https://opencagedata.com/api
 4. (REST)https://www.currencyconverterapi.com/

 **Note**: Please do not use the same API keys that are in the code.
-You can get the API keys from the respective websites given above.
+You can get the API keys from the respective websites given above. **Its free**

 ## Installation
 Create a virtual environment